chenyong2github/UnrealEngine/Engine/Plugins/Experimental/PythonScriptPlugin/SphinxDocs/PythonAPI_docs_readme.txt

 -IncludeProject    : Include Python API from any loaded project

 Other useful options:
-- HTMLLog          : Output additional Python info, warnings and errors including feedback from running Sphinx (which has many warnings that can be safely ignored)
+-HTMLLog           : Output additional Python info, warnings and errors including feedback from running Sphinx (which has many warnings that can be safely ignored)
--NoShaderCompile   : Don't compile shaders (shaders aren't needed by the PythonOnlineDocs commandlet)
-- EnableAllPlugins : Include all the plugins known to the UE4 editor -ExceptPlugins=""  : Don't include specified plugins.
+-NoShaderCompile   : Don't compile shaders (shaders aren't needed by the PythonOnlineDocs commandlet) -EnableAllPlugins  : Include all the plugins known to the UE4 editor -ExceptPlugins=""  : Don't include specified plugins.
 Some plugins cause issues or aren't needed in the Python API docs.
 -NoHTML            : Don't run Sphinx, potentially run Sphinx manually to build the HTML files see "Unreal Python API HTML generation manually using Sphinx"